 They then relocated to London amidst issues with the renewal of keyboardist Jung Kim’s Australian Visa.
 But that was just as well, because soon after they were touring the UK and Europe, moving to the United States, and then returning for another through the UK and Europe.

 Following the release of Go Farther in Lightness, Gang of Youths went on to win four ARIA’s, land three songs in the top ten of Triple J’s Hottest 100 in 2017, tour the world extensively with Mumford & Sons and Foo Fighters, performed at Rock Werchter, Pinkpop, Austin City Limits, Boston Calling, plus a triumphant headline slot at St Jerome’s Laneway Festival.

-They were interviewed by RollingStone Magazine in 2018, stating they had a dream of being “The Next U2”
+They were interviewed by RollingStone Magazine in 2018, stating they had a dream of being “The Next U2”.
+What do you think?

 STYLE AND INFLUENCE

 The description on their YouTube page says a lot –

 “The holiness of love, the chaos and rapture of surviving against all odds, these are what drive Gang of Youths.
 With lyrics drawn from some of the most miserable life experiences available to humanity and the band’s music taking cues from rock history’s most ambitious and theatrical preachers, Gang of Youths drag the beauty out of everything from hell to high heaven.”